ashuchris/configure-ad/README.md

 <br />

 <p>
   Speed through to the confirmation section and make sure the box is checked and install.
 Give it some time to install.
-It is now time to propagate the server to a domain controller.
+It is now time to promote the server to a domain controller.
 </p>
 <p>
 <img src="https://i.imgur.com/g1Uh7Ge.png"/>